OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-11.md

 ## Leviticus 11:30

-the gecko, the crocodile, the lizard, the sand reptile, and the chameleon.
+so too the gecko, the monitor lizard, the common lizard, the skink, and the chameleon.

 ## Leviticus 11:31